sumitjhaleriya/Startup-Success-Prediction-using-Machine-Learning/README.md

 Finally, the cleaned and processed dataset is stored in the 'dataset' dataframe.

 Use meta-modeling approach  to combine the predictions of multiple base models to improve the accuracy of the final prediction.
-The base models used are a XGBoost Classifier, AdaBoost Classifier, a Random Forest Classifier (RFC), and a Gradient Boosting Classifier (GBC).
+The base models used are a XGBoost Classifier(XBC), AdaBoost Classifier(ABC), a Random Forest Classifier (RFC), and a Gradient Boosting Classifier (GBC).

 For each of the base models, a grid search is performed to find the optimal hyperparameters that give the best accuracy score.
 The hyperparameters that are tuned vary depending on the model, but some common ones include the maximum depth of the tree, the number of estimators, and the learning rate.